Word Confusion: Every Thing versus Everything

 Posted September 18, 2017 by Kathy Davie in Author Resources, Self-Editing, Word Confusions, Writing

-Turns out that everything is the current default spelling, however if you want to get picky *grin*, “the difference is one of emphasis, one focuses on the individual items, the other focuses on all items as a unit” (Writing Explained).
+Turns out that everything is the current default spelling, however if you want to get picky *grin*, “the difference is one of emphasis, every thing focuses on the individual items, everything focuses on all items as a unit” (Everything).

 Return to top